Meinya98/Sentiment-Analysis-with-IBM-Granite/README.md

 ### 1. Dataset
 Dataset used is from [Kaggle](https://www.kaggle.com/datasets/ahmadseloabadi/tix-id-app-reviews-from-google-play-store/data)
 ### 2. Insights & Findings
-1. The negative reviews are dominating, dig deeper into the "why" aspect for the review flagged with "negative"
+1. The negative reviews are dominating, mostly with 1 - 2 star rating (as expected).
+But, some has 5 star rating, indicating a mislabel or sarcastic/fake reviews
 2. Given the model was not consistent in the output, the prompt has to be evaluated.
 The reviews has to be translated to english first.
-Examples must be given explicitly to prevent mislabels
+Examples must be given explicitly to prevent mislabels and unknown labels
 - This was confirmed by violinplot that some 4-5 scores are labeled "N/A" or "Mixed"
 3. Given the multiple "RunTime Error" occured, the underlying problem has to be investigated (from the server?) or try to run in batch
 ### 3. Recommendations